Market Overview

 - Flex and light-support facilities

-How Westchase, Houston, TX connects to the wider delivery footprint
+How Westchase connects to the western Houston delivery footprint

 How this city connects to the wider delivery footprint.